VedantRD007/Mobile-Pricing-Prediction/README.md

 ```

-## ✨ Contributors
+## 🤝 Contributing
-- **Your Name** - Developer & ML Engineer

-Feel free to submit PRs and suggestions to improve this project! 🚀
+Feel free to submit pull requests for improvements!
+Contributions are always welcome.